 Unable to connect locally?
 Contact Military OneSource via secure live chat or call 800-342-9647.

 Photography and access are limited or prohibited in marked areas.
 Drones are prohibited.
-If you spot suspicious behavior, please contact the Police at 256-876-2222.
+If you spot suspicious behavior, please contact the police at 256-876-2222.

-Hand held devices are prohibited while operating a motor vehicle on Redstone Arsenal.
+Handheld devices are prohibited while operating a motor vehicle on Redstone Arsenal.
 Hands-free units are allowed.

 Redstone Arsenal began as three separate entities in 1941 and 1942, as part of the War Department's efforts for World War II.
 Huntsville Arsenal manufactured chemicals, Redstone Ordnance Plant manufactured munitions, and Huntsville Chemical Warfare Depot stored the conventional and chemical-filled munitions.
 At the end of World War II, Redstone shifted from production to demilitarization and salvaging munitions, and it began deactivating the arsenal's manufacturing facilities.
 Designated as the home of Army missiles in 1948, it dropped from a peak World War II employment of 19,000 to a little-used post of a few hundred workers.
 Because of the large available space, empty buildings, and ease of access to rail, highway, and water traffic, the Army chose Redstone Arsenal as the place to consolidate its newly formed rocket program.
 In the 50's, the arsenal became the center of Army missilery and rocketry, and subsequential achievements helped lay the foundation for U.S. space exploration.
 By the 60's, Redstone became home to NASA's Marshall Space Flight Center, and continued to focus on ground and air defense missile systems.
 Rocket-motor testing worked around the clock to achieve manned space flight.
 The Saturn V rocket that eventually carried the three American astronauts to the moon in 1969 was based on work performed at Redstone Arsenal.
 In the 1970's and 80's, during the Cold War, Redstone pursued development of advanced weapons systems.
 By the 1990's, the Marshall Space Flight Center delivered the Hubble Space Telescope.
 In the 2000's Redstone saw tremendous growth after changes from the largest BRAC, bringing to the Arsenal, Army Materiel Command's four-star headquarters, Space and Missile Defense Command's three-star headquarters, the majority of DoD's Missile Defense Agency and the U.S. Army Security Assistance Command's two-star headquarters.
 Redstone has now served for 50 plus years as the Army's center for missile and rocket programs.
 Today, numerous federal organizations call Redstone Arsenal "home" with more than 65 tenant agencies currently housed on the installation.

-Redstone Arsenal's 38,000 plus acres are bordered by Huntsville, AL on the north and east with the Tennessee River forming the southern boundary.
-Access to recreation opportunities and services are easy and convenient.
+Additionally, access to recreation opportunities and services are easy and convenient.
 Local attractions will keep your family busy while you can also enjoy the ease of traveling to other metropolitan areas such as Birmingham, AL (100 miles), Atlanta, GA (246 miles), Chattanooga, TN (103 miles), Nashville, TN (125 miles), Memphis, TN (216 miles) or Destin, FL (358 miles).

 The Redstone Arsenal information line may be reached at 256-876-2151.
 Please listen carefully to all options available.
 This is an automated line.